 The sensors on the tongue can be indicators of clotting, internal toxin buildup, and lung issues.
 This is due to an accumulation of phlegm and other unwanted substances the body tries to dispel orally.
 The residue of these bodily fluids can cause a change in breath, orchestrated mainly by your tongue.

 Another clear indication can be found in the form of a coating on the tongue, which can point to a buildup of toxins in the liver, lungs, and intestinal passageways.
 This could mean a detox is needed in order to rid the internal canal of harmful pathogens.
-A drink of cranberry juice or lime water daily for a week will get you on the road back to feeling fresh and new.
+A drink of lemon or lime water daily for a week will get you on the road back to feeling fresh and new.

 Zone 4: Between the Eyebrows